✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Reviewer Plugin

 There are several plugins with "Reviewer" in the name.
-SleekView's agent UI auto-discovers any custom tables, so as long as your plugin uses MySQL tables (the common case), it will work — the schema is read live.
+SleekView's agent UI auto-discovers any custom tables in the WordPress database, so as long as your plugin uses MySQL tables (the common case), it will work — the schema is read live.
+The same approach handles forks, white-labeled versions, and plugins that simply share the name without sharing the codebase.

 Pricing